vladen/aerobus/readme.md

 Since aerobus heavily uses ES6 features (Maps, Symbols, iterators, arrow functions, rest parameters, etc.), it depends on [core-js](https://github.com/zloirock/core-js) standard library when hosted in legacy environment and relies on [babeljs](babeljs.io) to transpile ES6 code into ES5.

-The lib folder of this repository contains actual, ES5 compatible, transpiled (lib/aerobus.js) and minified (lib/aerobus.min.js) versions of library and tests (lib/aerobus.spec.js).
+The build folder of this repository contains ready to use both modern (ES6) and legacy (ES5) verions of library and tests.

-The src folder of this repository contains original, ES6 version of library (src/aerobus.js) and tests (src/aerobus.spec.js).
+The source folder of this repository contains original, ES6 version of library and tests.

-Npm package description file (package.json) targets ES5 environment and requires [core-js](https://github.com/zloirock/core-js) library entirely (with global namespace pullution) and transpiled (ES5 compatible) version of Aerobus.
+Npm package description file (package.json) supports both ES6 and ES5 environments trying to load modern version of library first and falling back to legacy version in case of error.
+For aerobus to work in any legacy environment it's necessary to polyfill global namespace via [core-js](https://github.com/zloirock/core-js) library.

 ## Usage